JustinTLee/running-challenge/README.md

 Assume we are making an app that keeps track of our runs for the marathon.

 We want the user to monitor the following information about his or her daily training runs.
-The user wants to be able to **input** the following information:
+The user wants to be able to store the following information:

 1. Date of the Run
 1. Difficulty (on a scale of 1 to 10)